 ![]() |

-Robertson was adept at projecting the portraits of the diseased during his shows, often at the special request of inconsolable relations.
 "A young fop asked to see the apparition of a woman he had tenderly loved, and showed her portrait in miniature to the phantasmagorian, who threw on the brazier some sparrow feathers, a few grains of phosphorus and a dozen butterflies.
 Soon a woman became visible, with breast uncovered and floating hair, gazing upon her young friend with a sad and melancholy smile."
-Source: Coloured images from the Video-CD 'La Préhistoire du Cinema' Infogrames.
+Source: Coloured images from the Video-CD 'La Préhistoire du Cinema' Infogrames. |

 |